Hopac/Hopac/Docs/Inverting.md

 equivalent to `s.Select(f).Merge()`.
-While this may seem just as nice, one should understand that in Rx, the `Amb`, `Merge`, `Concat` and `Switch` operations are primitively implemented to operate on streams of streams (except for `Amb`, which is only implemented to operation on a sequence of streams), while with choice streams the much simpler binary versions will suffice.
+While this may seem just as nice, one should understand that in Rx, the `Amb`, `Merge`, `Concat` and `Switch` operations are primitively implemented to operate on streams of streams (except for `Amb`, which is only implemented to operate on sequences of streams), while with choice streams the much simpler binary versions will suffice.

 ## Summary